cantinilab/scPRINT/README.md

 -> start with a quick intro using the [google collab notebook](#try-scprint-on-a-google-colab-notebook)

 -> look at the other FAQ element based on your desired use-case

+### What does my anndata need to contain to be run with scPRINT

+-> your anndata only needs to contain the species ontology id in its obs['organism_ontology_term_id'] (e.g. "NCBITaxon:9606").
+It also needs to contain .var_names or .var.index with gene ids defined as ENSEMBL_IDs or HUGO_SYMBOL.

+-> That's it. you can then follow the preprocessing steps from various example notebooks to align your anndata to our gene set, make sure that it fits our requirements and then send it to the model!

 ### I want to generate gene networks from scRNAseq data: